 Petting can lower your blood pressure and cholesterol

-Petting your pet can lower your blood pressure and cholesterol: Studies have shown that families with pets have lower blood pressure and heart rates than those who don’t.
-Researchers have also noted that owning a pet helps avoids the dangers of cholesterol, which may be an attribute of the lifestyle factors of pet owners.
+Studies have shown that families with pets have lower blood pressure and heart rates than those who don’t.
+Researchers have also noted that owning an animal helps avoids the dangers of cholesterol, which may be an attribute of the lifestyle factors of pet owners.

-The unconditional love of your pet has been known to fight depression: Petting a dog or cat gives a calming effect, which deals with a factor of depression.
-Taking care of a pet by walking, grooming and playing can make you feel better about the way you spend your time.
-It also fights the fear of isolation as pet owners are more likely to want to talk to other pet owners.
+Petting a dog or cat gives a calming effect, which deals with a factor of depression.
+Taking care of a pet by walking, grooming and playing, can make you feel better about the way you spend your time.
+It also fights the fear of isolation as animal owners are more likely to want to talk to other pet owners.

-So, if you’ve recently been stuck on whether to buy a pet or not, now you know the answer.
+So, if you’ve recently been stuck on whether to get an animal or not, now you know the answer.
 Pets can add character to your home and aid you and your family in more ways than one.